 Comparing several platforms with similar projects and their yields is a good start.

-Investors should also realise that most platforms often have a team ready to help clarify any uncertainty or provide any missing information.
+Investors should also realize that most platforms often have a team ready to help clarify any uncertainty or provide any missing information.
 Hence contacting a platform with a couple of questions can help investors to make the right choice.